COVID-19 Testing Framework

 within a 14 day period."

 In the event of a COVID-19 outbreak, the school nurse, in partnership with the Orange County Health Care Agency (OCHCA), will notify all potentially exposed individuals involved and follow the healthcare directives from OCHCA.
 Students or staff will be notified via a general exposure risk letter with action steps, including suggested testing, symptom monitoring, and additional resources.

 Please continue to monitor your child or children daily for COVID-19 symptoms, including

 |Nausea/vomiting/diarrhea||Fatigue/muscle or body aches||Loss of taste/smell|

-In addition to health and safety measures taken on campuses, we encourage families to be proactive and to reinforce the importance of vaccination for eligible individuals, face coverings indoors, daily symptom monitoring, testing when symptomatic or advised to test, staying home from school when symptomatic, and handwashing to limit the spread of the coronavirus.
+In addition to health and safety measures taken on campuses, we encourage families to be proactive and to reinforce the importance of vaccination for eligible individuals, strongly recommend wearing surgical masks/KN95/N95 at all times while indoors, daily symptom monitoring, testing when symptomatic or advised to test, staying home from school when symptomatic, and frequent handwashing to limit the spread of the coronavirus.
 Additionally, your quick reporting to your child's school nurse helps to reduce the risk of further outbreak and helps keep students in school.